us4useu/arrus/docs/content/low_level_api.matlab.rst

 .. caution::

     The API is deprecated and will be removed in the future.
-Please use :ref:`arrus-api-main`.
+We encourage you to use API described here: :ref:`arrus-api-main`.

 General formula
 ===============